Weightless (wireless communications)

-Weightless was a set of low-power wide-area network (LPWAN) wireless technology specifications for exchanging data between a base station and thousands of machines around it.
+Weightless was a set of low-power wide-area network (LPWAN) wireless technology specifications for exchanging data between a base station and many of machines around it.

 History

-Cambridge Wireless held an event at the Moller Centre in Cambridge, UK, on September 30, 2011.
+Cambridge Wireless held an event at the Moller Centre in Cambridge, United Kingdom on September 30, 2011.
 Neul, Landis+Gyr, Cable & Wireless, and ARM Holdings provided presentations.
 The Weightless Special Interest Group promoted the technology (SIG), announced on December 7, 2012.
 The group was led by William Webb, a professor at Cambridge and a founder of the company Neul.
-Another event was held in September 2013, when version 1.0 was published.
+A subsequent event was held in September 2013, when version 1.0 was published.

-The name Weightless was chosen to reflect the low overhead per transmission for devices that need to communicate just a few bytes of data.
+The name Weightless was chosen to reflect the intention at a low overhead per transmission for devices that need to communicate just a low amounts of data.
 The Weightless logo appears in uppercase letters with the 'W' appearing in the top-right corner of a light blue box with a solid blue line above it.

-In September 2014, Cambridge-based Neul was acquired by Huawei for an estimated $25 million.
+In September 2014, Neul was acquired by Huawei for an estimated $25 million.
 By 2015, the company Nwave Technologies announced deployments in Copenhagen, Denmark, and Esbjerg, Denmark.
 However, observers noted no products on the market.
-A company called Ubiik, based in Taiwan, announced pre-orders in 2017.
+Ubiik, a company based in Taiwan, announced pre-orders in 2017.